SynBioHub/synbiohub2-docs/content/UserDocumentation/Admin.md

 * Several local web-of-registries are also given on this page alongside their Synbiohub URL.
 Here, you have an option to **save** as well as **delete** the already existing registries.

 ## 8.7 Remotes

+SynBioHub is capable of connecting to remote repositories to allow data to be transferred to and from these remote repositories.

 There are 2 types of remotes you can configure for SynBioHub i.e, **Benchling** and **ICE**.
 They're discussed in detail as follows: